Quick GuideFemale Sexual Dysfunction: Treatment for Women's Sexual Disorders

 The menstrual cycle is the monthly cycle of follicle and egg maturation, release of an egg (ovulation), and preparation of the uterine lining for pregnancy.
 If a woman does not become pregnant, the uterine lining tissue is shed as menstrual blood.
 Most menstrual cycles occur every 28 days.
 Menarche is the time during adolescence when menstrual periods begin.
 Menstrual periods continue to occur until a woman reaches menopause.

 The follicular phase is the beginning of the menstrual cycle.
-It starts on the first day of the menstrual cycle and usually lasts about 14 days.
+It starts on the first day of menstrual bleeding and usually lasts about 14 days.
 The hormones follicle-stimulating hormone (FSH) and luteinizing hormone (LH) are released from the pituitary gland to stimulate the ovaries.
-In turn, the ovaries produce estrogen and stimulate the maturation of about 15 to 20 eggs in the ovaries inside small areas known as follicles.
+In turn, the ovaries produce estrogen and stimulate the maturation of about 15 to 20 eggs in the ovaries inside small cystic areas known as follicles.
 Once estrogen levels begin to rise, the secretion of FSH is reduced by a feedback system so that follicle stimulation ceases at the appropriate time.
 With time, one of the egg follicles (or rarely, two or more) becomes dominant, and maturation of the other follicles is interrupted.
 The dominant follicle continues to make estrogen.